 Bashkortostan

-At the same time, a wave of political repression continues: prison sentences for bloggers, activists, religious figures, and even a financial purge through the liquidation of the last local bank.
-Corruption scandals (the arrests of officials from Birsk, Ufa, and the Ministry of Justice) and the resignation of the Minister of Internal Affairs further tarnish the image of both local and federal authorities.
+At the same time there was wave of political repression including the prison sentences for marked bloggers and for financing of the Ukrainian religious organization.
+There was the financial purge by the liquidation of the last local bank.
+Corruption scandals (the arrest of officials from the city authorities of Birsk and Ufa, the Federal Penitentiary Service) and the resignation of the Minister of Internal Affairs Pryadko tarnish the image of local and federal authorities.

-Despite attempts by the authorities to promote themselves through cultural projects or education reforms, negativity toward the regime is increasing.
+Despite attempts by the authorities to promote themselves through the cultural projects or the education reforms, negativity to the regime is increasing.
 The social preconditions for broader protests are already in place.

 Marker | March | April | May |